jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

-# Kubernetes deployments
+# Deploying Enterprise Gateway on Kubernetes
+## Overview

 This section describes how to deploy Enterprise Gateway into an existing Kubernetes cluster.

-In this solution, Enterprise Gateway is, itself, provisioned as a Kubernetes _deployment_ and exposed as a Kubernetes _service_.
-In this way, Enterprise Gateway can leverage load balancing and high availability functionality provided by Kubernetes (although HA cannot be fully realized until Enterprise Gateway supports persistent sessions).
+Enterprise Gateway is provisioned as a Kubernetes _deployment_ and exposed as a Kubernetes _service_.
+Enterprise Gateway can leverage load balancing and high availability functionality provided by Kubernetes (although HA cannot be fully realized until Enterprise Gateway supports persistent sessions).

 The following sample kernel specifications apply to Kubernetes deployments: